What is Birth Injury Law?

 You can often hold more than one party liable for your child’s injuries—including the hospital or the doctor or other medical experts.
 The specifics about how you can sue can vary depending on the timing of your child’s serious injuries and other facts specific to your situation.

-If you are not sure if your baby suffered a birth injury or birth trauma or fetal distress, the following list may be a helpful starting place.
+If you are not sure if your baby suffered a birth injury and birth trauma or fetal distress, the following list may be a helpful starting place for understanding the causes of birth injuries.
 Of course, you should use this list only as a guide, and you should talk to a healthcare professional or an attorney for more specific guidance.